safesoftware/FMETraining/ServerAuthoring6AdvancedWorkflows/Exercise2.md

 <br>**15) Save, Publish, and Run Workspace**
-<br>Save the workspace and publish it to FME Server.
+<br>Save the workspace (to something like AdvancedWorkflows-Ex2-CompleteC.fmw) and publish it to FME Server.
 It should be registered with the Job Submitter service.

 Locate the workspace in the Server web interface and run it to make sure it runs to completion.
 It will run each of the two child workspaces in turn.